-☐ A tentative Course Schedule is posted in the Course Materials section and will be updated as needed.
-The ALEKS objectives will keep pace with the course schedule as pre-lecture preparation. ☐ A list of Highly Recommended Textbook problems is posted in the Course Materials section. □ A list of Best Practices and Suggestions is posted in the Course Materials section. □ Complete information and Tips for ALEKS and MasteringChemistry are posted and will be updated during the beginning weeks of the semester. □ All emails sent to the class via Sakai will also be posted as Announcements; announcements may be updated as needed. □ Additional resources will be continually posted and updated on Sakai.
+- A tentative Course Schedule is posted in the Course Materials section and will be updated as needed.
+The ALEKS objectives will keep pace with the course schedule as pre-lecture preparation. - A list of Highly Recommended Textbook problems is posted in the Course Materials section.
+You also have access to the Study Area in MasteringChemistry which includes extra practice problems. - A list of Best Practices and Suggestions is posted in the Course Materials section. - Complete information and Tips for ALEKS and MasteringChemistry are posted and will be updated during the beginning weeks of the semester. - All emails sent to the class via Sakai will also be posted as Announcements; announcements may be updated as needed. - Additional resources will be continually posted and updated on Sakai.